 6. Assess your resources

 Now that you know what you need and how long it will take, it’s time to fill in the gaps.
-The best marketing project managers are eventually able to take the abilities and preferences of their team into account.
+The best marketing managers are able to take the abilities and preferences of each of their team member into account.
 This can help to create more accurate timelines.

 Project management demands that you think on your feet and make the best of the project management tools that are available to you.